Isolation & Quarantine

 When to start and end quarantine

-You should stay home for 14 days after your last contact with a person who has COVID-19.
+CDC recommends individuals should stay home for 14 days after your last contact with a person who has COVID-19.
 Even if you test negative for COVID-19 or feel healthy, you should stay home (quarantine) since symptoms may appear 2 to 14 days after exposure to the virus.
 See CDC scenarios to determine when you can end quarantine and be around others.

 Isolation is used to separate people infected with SARS-CoV-2, the virus that causes COVID-19, from people who are not infected.

 People who are in isolation should stay home until it’s safe for them to be around others.
 In the home, anyone sick or infected should separate themselves from others by staying in a specific “sick room” or area and using a separate bathroom (if available).

 - People who have symptoms of COVID-19 and are able to recover at home